Access4all/adg/pages/examples/tables/table-of-divs-experiment/README.md

 # A table of divs

 As we have seen, it is possible to re-apply semantics to an element that has somehow lost its inherent semantics.
-This is done using ARIA (if you haven't done this yet, go back and read [Accessible responsive tables](/examples/tables/responsive){.page}).
+This is done using ARIA (if you haven't done this yet, go back and read [Responsive tables](/examples/tables/responsive){.page}).

 We can try to follow this approach "ad absurdum" by trying to add all needed semantics using ARIA alone.